LaunchCode-Code-Connect/.github/profile/README.md

 ### Organic Content

 In addition to structured projects, you’re encouraged to create your own repositories and collaborate on passion projects.
 Use the Discussions feature to share achievements, find project partners, and connect with fellow alumni.

+### LaunchCode Announcements

+We'll publish information about volunteer opportunities and other relevant news in the "Announcements" discussion channel.

 ---